As AI threatens white-collar work, more young Americans choose blue-collar careers

 Experts say the skilled trades — jobs like electricians, plumbers, welders, masons, HVAC technicians and other occupations requiring extensive training and often licensing — are attracting a growing number of young people put off by high tuition costs.

+More than 57% of Gen Zers surveyed by Jobber, a software tool for service businesses, cite student loan debt as a concern about going to college, according to the company's annual report on attitudes toward blue collar jobs.

 More recently, signs that artificial intelligence is starting to gobble up the kind of entry-level jobs that once went to young college graduates are also leading young workers to consider the trades.
-Some 42% of Gen Zers are today working in or pursuing a blue-collar or skilled trade job, according to a recent survey of 1,434 people by job-search firm ResumeBuilder.com.
+Some 77% of Gen Zers say it's important that their future job is hard to automate, with many pointing to professions like carpenter, plumber, and electrician as occupations they believe are safe from automation.
+By contrast, they see less security in fields like software development, data analytics, and accounting according to the survey.

 "That route is losing some of the stigma," said David Asay, president of Advantage Reline, a trenchless pipe rehabilitation company in Mesa, Arizona.
 "The perception among that younger group is no longer, 'Oh, you're working construction, you didn't go to school?'
 It's, 'What a cool skillset.
 You're making a good career path.'"